servel333/Steam-Deck-Notes/tools/GameConqueror.md

 sudo steamos-readonly enable
 ```

+(The below does not appear to make it not require a password to launch.)

-And add an entry to your Sudoers file so it does not require a password to launch.
+~~And add an entry to your Sudoers file so it does not require a password to launch.~~

 ```
 echo "${USER} ALL = (root) NOPASSWD: $( which gameconqueror )" | sudo tee /etc/sudoers.d/gameconqueror
 ```

-And make sure this file looks good
+~~And make sure this file looks good~~

 ```
 sudo cat /etc/sudoers.d/gameconqueror
 ```

-Which should look something like
+~~Which should look something like~~

 ```
 deck ALL = (root) NOPASSWD: /usr/bin/gameconqueror